Last updated on January 20th, 2025 at 04:48 pm

 Cyanite detail view with dynamic emotion analysis

-Additionally, to write a text pitch you can use Cyanite Augmented Keywords.
-These are the keywords that characterize a song in addition to other data on moods, genre, energy level and etc.
+Additionally, to write a text pitch you can use Cyanite’s Auto-Description and Augmented Keywords.
+These are the keywords that characterize a song in addition to other data on moods, genre, energy level, etc.

-You can use these keywords to write a compelling text pitch or just copy and paste them into one of the AI writers and the software will write it for you.
-With some human editing, current AI writing tools can produce compelling song descriptions and pitches.
-We tried using a “product description” option and here is the result for Tom Odell’s Grow Old with Me.
+You can use these keywords to write a compelling text pitch or just copy and paste them into an LLM of your choice.
+With some human editing, current LLMs can produce compelling song descriptions and pitches.
+We tried using a “product description” option, and here is the result for Tom Odell’s Grow Old with Me.

 Tip 3: Filter out the most suitable playlists.